ESTATE PLANNING, WILLS, POWERS OF ATTORNEY, AND TRUSTS

 • Do care about your family and what happens to them when you are gone?

 The Law Office of Philip A. King, LLC is an Ohio MBE-Certified law office based in Columbus, Ohio.
-As your Central Ohio Estate Planning Law Office, we can prepare estate planning documents so you don’t have to worry about who will make decisions for you if you can’t or what will happen to your property after you die.
+As your Central Ohio Estate Planning Law Office, we can prepare estate planning documents so you don’t have to worry about who will make decisions for you if you can’t or to ensure that your assets are protected after you die.

 Tomorrow might be too late.